tmadnan10/tmadnan10.github.io/_pages/publications.md

 Fast, scalable and geo- distributed PCA for big data analytics
 ------
 TM Tariq Adnan, Md Mehrab Tanjim, and Muhammad Abdullah Adnan.
-“Fast, scalable and geo- distributed PCA for big data analytics".
-Information Systems, 98 (2021): 101710.
-[Paper] [Code]
+“Fast, scalable and geo- distributed PCA for big data analytics”.
+Elsevier Journal on Information Systems, Elsevier, Vol 98, Article 101710, 2021.

 UACD: A Local Approach for Identifying the Most Influential Spreaders in Twitter in a Distributed Environment
 ------
 TM Tariq Adnan, Md.
 Saiful Islam, Md.
 Tarikul Islam Papon, Sourav Kumar Nath, Muhammad Abdullah Adnan.
-“UACD: A Local Approach for Identifying the Most Influential Spreaders in Twitter in a Distributed Environment".
-Article is under review at Social Network Analysis and Mining (SNAM).
+“UACD: A Local Approach for Identifying the Most Influential Spreaders in Twitter in a Distributed Environment”.
+Submitted for review at Social Network Analysis and Mining (SNAM) in April, 2021.